Seoulmetro-0418/LearnKana/README.md

 ## Purpose

-	LearnKana is designed to be a learning tool that makes learning Hiragana and Katakana, the first step in learning Japanese, easy and fun.
+	LearnKana is designed to be a learning tool that makes learning Kana(Hiragana and Katakana), the first step in learning Japanese, easy and fun.
  	It combines visual repetition learning and quizzes to help you become familiar with the Kana characters.

 ## Roadmap